scalar-labs/scalardb-analytics-postgresql/scalardb_fdw/README.md

 You need to install JDK whose version is compatible with ScalarDB.

+You also need to set `JAVA_HOME` environment variable, which points to your JDK installation directory.

 Note that since these extions use JNI internally, the dynamic library of the JVM, such as `libjvm.so`, must be found in the library search paths.

 ### ScalarDB